 Note:

-The rooftop bar at Riva Arun is located on the 5th floor.
-Guests take the elevator to the 4th floor and then use the stairs to reach the rooftop.
+- The rooftop bar at Riva Arun is located on the 5th floor.
+Guests take the elevator up to the 4th floor and use the stairs to reach the rooftop.

-Although only the temple grounds will be visited, appropriate attire is still required.
-Shorts, mini-skirts, tight-fitting trousers, sleeveless shirts or vests, and sandals are not allowed.
+- Although only the temple grounds will be visited, appropriate attire is required.

 Overnight in Bangkok